The-Marcy-Lab-School/CLI-Task-Manager/README.md

 ### Variables

 A program is an expression of your computational ideas in a written form and clearly written code makes it easier for other programmers to understand your logic.
 Clear naming of variables, functions, parameters, and object properties is essential to making sure that your logic is easy to comprehend.

+We should also distinguish **persistent variables** from **temporary variables**.
+* Persistent Variables — variables that last throughout the lifetime of the application.
+Most often, this is the data that the user is going to view and manipulate as they use the application.
+* Temporary Variables — variables that are used for performing an in-the-moment calculation but that will be thrown away once the calculation has been completed.
+Often, users don't see this data.

 **Investigation Questions:**

 * Find the variables, functions, parameters, and object property names in the application.
 Do they clearly describe the content they hold / the functionality they perform?
-* What patterns do you see in naming?
+What patterns do you see in naming?
-* Which variables are accessible throughout the entire application vs. only within specific functions?
-* How does this affect how we organize our code?
+* What data persists throughout the application's runtime versus what data is temporary?
+How does the persistence of data influence where we declare our variables?

 **My Notes:**